CyVerse-learning-materials/container_camp_workshop_2020/getting_started/agenda.rst

       - time for questions, comments, suggestions
     * -
       - 8:45-9:45
-      - Case Study: Pegasus (Mats Rynge)
+      - Containers in Distributed Computing (Mats Rynge)
       - Containers used at scale
     * -
       - 9:45-10:10